UK leader reverses decision not to attend UN climate talks

-LONDON (AP) — U.K. Prime Minister Rishi Sunak on Wednesday reversed an earlier decision not to attend the U.N. climate summit in Egypt.
+LONDON (AP) — U.K. Prime Minister Rishi Sunak on Wednesday said he will attend this month’s U.N. climate summit in Egypt, reversing a decision to skip it that had drawn criticism at home and abroad.

-Sunak’s office previously said he had to skip the talks, which start on Sunday, because of “pressing domestic commitments,” including the closely-watched government budget statement, expected to be announced on Nov.
+Sunak’s office previously said he had to skip the gathering, known as COP27, which start on Sunday.
+It cited “pressing domestic commitments,” including preparations for a major government budget statement scheduled for Nov.
 17.

 But Sunak tweeted Wednesday that he would attend the two-week gathering because “there is no long-term prosperity without action on climate change.”